wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/points-vectors-and-normals.md

 ## From Theory to C++

-In our C++ code, we won't distinguish between points, vectors, and normals; we represent all three with a Vec3 <t>class (a class template so that we can create float, int, or double versions as needed).
+In our C++ code, we won't distinguish between points, vectors, and normals; we represent all three with a Vec3 class (a template class so that we can create float, int, or double versions as needed).
 Some developers prefer to differentiate them.
 This limits the possibility of making mistakes.
 From experience, we found it more efficient (less code to write in the first place) to deal with one unique class (as the OpenEXR library does).
-However, we will still have to call a few specific functions carefully depending on whether or not the Vec3 we are dealing with represents a point, a vector, or a normal.
+However, we will still have to call a few specific functions carefully depending on whether or not the `Vec3` we are dealing with represents a point, a vector, or a normal.
 As you may remember, this is particularly critical when we use transformations.
-The full source code is provided in the download section of this lesson.</t>
+The full source code is provided in the download section of this lesson.

 ```
 template<typename T>